Three Visions and a Showdown — Modern Paraphrase | fresh.bible

 "A plumb line," Amos answered.

 Then the Lord said, "I am setting a plumb line in the middle of my people Israel.
 I will never again pass them by.
-The of will be destroyed.
+The High Places of Isaac's descendants will be destroyed.
 The sanctuaries of Israel will be laid waste.
 And I will rise against the house of Jeroboam with the sword."

 And here's what makes this vision land so hard: most people aren't afraid of the dramatic judgments.
 The locusts, the fire — those feel distant, almost mythical.
 But the plumb line?
 That's personal.
 That's God holding up a standard and quietly saying, "Look.
 You're not even close."
 No one can talk their way out of a measurement.